Probabilistic Textual Time Series Depression Detection: Experiments

 Accurate uncertainty quantification is critical in clinical NLP, where predictions may inform sensitive decisions.
-We evaluate the calibration of PTTSD using Expected Calibration Error (ECE), empirical coverage, and visual diagnostics (Figure~\ref{fig:calibration_analysis}), comparing models trained with Gaussian NLL and MSE losses to understand how probabilistic modeling impacts calibration quality.
-The figure includes three subplots: (1) a binned calibration plot comparing mean predicted standard deviation (x-axis) and mean absolute error (y-axis) across uncertainty bins, with deviations from the diagonal summarized by the Expected Calibration Error (ECE); (2) a scatter plot of individual predictions showing predicted uncertainty versus observed error; and (3) a coverage plot showing the proportion of ground truth values falling within model-predicted confidence intervals.
-Perfect calibration aligns with the red diagonal in each plot.
-We compute the ECE as the average absolute deviation between nominal confidence levels and the actual coverage rates observed at those levels.
-Specifically, we compare the proportion of ground truth values falling within the model’s prediction intervals (e.g., 68\%) to the expected theoretical value.
+We first evaluate PTTSD calibration using the Expected Calibration Error (ECE), empirical coverage, and visual diagnostics in Figure~\ref{fig:calibration_analysis}.
+We then explore how predicted uncertainty evolves over time and correlates with error to offer insights into model interpretability and potential clinical utility.

+\paragraph{Calibration Metrics.} Figure~\ref{fig:calibration_analysis} compares models trained with Gaussian NLL and MSE losses.
+Each subplot presents (i) a binned calibration curve comparing predicted standard deviation and MAE; (ii) a scatter plot of predicted uncertainty vs. observed error, and (iii) a coverage plot showing the percentage of ground truth values falling within model-predicted confidence intervals.
+Perfect calibration aligns with the diagonal in all plots.

-Figure~\ref{fig:calibration_analysis} compares calibration results for PTTSD trained with Gaussian NLL and MSE.
-The Gaussian NLL model achieves a low ECE of 0.0220 and closely approximates ideal 68\% coverage (66.2\%), indicating strong and informative calibration.
-While slightly overconfident, it adapts uncertainty to input ambiguity, producing sharp yet reliable intervals.
-In contrast, the MSE-trained model shows poorer average calibration (ECE = 0.0675) and is significantly underconfident, with coverage far exceeding the nominal threshold (84.0\%), resulting in overly wide and less informative intervals.
-Overall, the Gaussian NLL model yields better-aligned uncertainty estimates balancing sharpness and reliability—critical for clinical NLP applications where actionable confidence matters.
+The Gaussian NLL model achieves a low ECE of 0.0220 and near-ideal 68\% coverage (66.2\%), indicating well-calibrated uncertainty.
+It adapts confidence intervals to input ambiguity, producing sharp yet reliable estimates.
+In contrast, the MSE-based model is underconfident, with wide intervals (84.0\% coverage) and worse calibration (ECE = 0.0675).
+Thus, probabilistic modeling provides more trustworthy uncertainty estimates than single-point regression.

-To illustrate the interpretability of our uncertainty estimates, Appendix~\ref{app:case-study} presents case studies visualizing predicted PHQ-8 intervals over time, showing how the model adjusts confidence based on input ambiguity and severity dynamics.
-We also observe a strong correlation between predicted uncertainty and absolute error (Pearson $r = 0.88$, Spearman $\rho = 0.64$; Appendix~\ref{app:error-uncertainty}), confirming that uncertainty estimates reflect prediction quality.

-Combined, the calibration metrics and case studies demonstrate that PTTSD produces informative and actionable uncertainty.
-Unlike point-estimate models, PTTSD adapts its confidence to the input, indicating when predictions are reliable and when caution is warranted.
-This is especially critical in clinical NLP, where decisions depend not just on \emph{what} is predicted, but also on \emph{how sure} the model is.
-By providing sequence-level uncertainty that evolves with dialogue, PTTSD supports transparent and interpretable assessment for real-world mental health screening and triage.